 By the time I began working as a video producer in 1985 the AIDS epidemic had expanded beyond the gay male community, and now affected an increasing number of people of color, teens, women and even infants and children.
 An educational video I co-produced for Children’s Hospital Los Angeles between 1991 and 1993 told the stories of four families struggling to deal with HIV/AIDS.
 It featured several school-age children, a 4-year-old girl (pictured above) and a baby boy.
 The message of the video, targeted to the parents and caregivers of children with HIV/AIDS, was not to give up hope, that new drug therapies were being tested and would soon be available.
 We titled the video “Hope for the Future.”

 Watch the Video

-I don’t know if any of the children on the video survived long enough to benefit from the new drug cocktails that eventually made AIDS a largely manageable disease.
+I don’t know if any of the children in the video survived long enough to benefit from the new drug cocktails that eventually made AIDS a largely manageable disease.
 I heard that the baby, Christian, died shortly after we finished production.
+And I recently learned that James White died in October 1994 at the age of 17.
 One thing you learn in an epidemic is to ration the amount of grief you have to handle at a given time.
 While I’d love to see those kids grown up and healthy, I have to admit they faced long odds and an uncertain future.